 }

-statement within a reducer function to handle multiple action types.
+};In this article, you learned about reducers and how to use a switch statement within a reducer function to handle multiple action types.
 You also learned why it’s important for a reducer to avoid mutating the current state when creating the next state.

 To learn more about reducers, see the official Redux documentation.